HatScripts/circle-flags/README.md

 $ CORNER_RADIUS=25% npm run build
 ```

-This will generate flags with rounded corners instead of the default circle.
+This will generate flags as squares with rounded corners instead of the default circle.
 The files will appear in the `build/` directory.

 To build only selected icons, pass their codes as arguments: